UM-A2SRL/AePW3-LDWG/01_2022_SciTech_Riso_Cesnik/02_Models_Beam/README.txt

 Equivalent beam inertia properties and stiffness properties are given with respect to the beam reference axis at 44% of the chord.

 The coordinates of the beam reference axis nodes are given in coordinates.txt in the MSC Nastran frame but with origin at the wing root.
-This is not exactly the origin of the MSC Nastran frame in the GFEM because of a small lateral offset.
+This is not exactly the origin of the MSC Nastran frame in the GFEM because of a small offset.

 The equivalent inertia properties are given per beam node.
 All values are in the MSC Nastran frame.